CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 nginx   3/3     3            3           6s
 ```

-Voilà The deployment was successfully created with 3 PODs running for the ngix container!
+Voilà!
+The deployment was successfully created with 3 PODs running for the nginx container!

 Reources:
 - https://kubernetes.io/docs/concepts/policy/pod-security-policy/